 - buy street food near the subway stations.
 The food there is usually prepared in unsanitary conditions and some ‘entrepreneurs’ don’t even have necessary documents.
 Of course, we all love to have a snack at a street food spot once in a while, however it is better to go to Bessarabsky Market or to attend ‘UlichnayaEda’ (Street Food) Festival for these gastronomic pleasures.

-- drink alcohol in public places.
+- list of the things not to do in Kiev surely includes drinking alcohol in public places.
 With the launching of a new patrol police you can easily be fined for that if caught.

 - wear clothes that show too much skin at places of worship, although the exact dress code varies from church to church.Men’s clothing shouldn’t contain shorts or flip-flops.
 Also men are supposed to take their hats off before entering the church.
 Women’s clothing should be modest.
 The shoulders cannot be shown in the church, so avoid anything strapless or with thin straps.
 Keep your tops and dresses high cut, with long sleeves and long, coming to the ankle or at least to the knee.